spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-kakaotalk.md

 When using this method, **each user** that wishes to enable Double Puppeting needs to follow the following steps:

 - retrieve a Matrix access token for yourself.
-Refer to the documentation on [how to do that](obtaining-access-tokens.md).
+Refer to the documentation on [how to obtain one](obtaining-access-tokens.md).

 - send the access token to the bot.
 Example: `login-matrix MATRIX_ACCESS_TOKEN_HERE`